Hever Sprint Stakes

 The Hever Sprint Stakes is a Listed flat horse race in Great Britain open to horses aged four years and over.

-It is run at Lingfield Park over a distance of 5 furlongs and 6 yards (1095 yd), and it is scheduled to take place each year in February or March.
+It is run at Southwell over a distance of 4 furlongs and 215 yards (1095 yd), and it is scheduled to take place each year in February or March.

-The race was first run in 2003, and was awarded Listed status in 2007.
+The race was first run in 2003 at Lingfield Park, and was awarded Listed status in 2007.
+It was switched to Southwell in 2024.
+From 2026 it will return to Lingfield Park.